Catering & Logistics Services

 Climate-Adapted Service

-Catering planned for China's extreme climate variations, from humid southern summers to freezing northern winters, with appropriate food safety and hydration provisions.
+We plan catering for China's extreme climate swings, from humid southern summers to freezing northern winters, with the right food safety and hydration steps.

 On Location